radicle-dev/heartwood/radicle-cli/examples/rad-init.md

 {
   "name": "heartwood",
-  "description": "Radicle Heartwood Protocol & Stack", "default-branch": "master"
+  "description": "Radicle Heartwood Protocol & Stack", "defaultBranch": "master"
 }

-Your project id is rad:zb2rNRYmmz7SLZ7xMjM7dddswC3K.
+Your project id is rad:z2TBtGrJKGsremYAPec6vN4n77Ba7.
 You can show it any time by running: rad .

 To publish your project to the network, run: